-Presentation of the School at the ROADEF 2018 conference (presentation in French)
+Presentation of the School at the ROADEF 2018 conference (Unfortunately in French only)

 Technological advances imply new business practices and new trends create exciting opportunities, reducing costs and improving speed and operational efficiency when decision problems are integrated.